 To prove you live at the address of the water account, you will need two of the documents listed below.
 Both documents must be valid.

-- Current government issued ID with current address (such as driver’s license or ID card)
+- Current government photo ID showing address (such as driver’s license)

 For every person who lives with you, you’ll need: